 All of that will be done safely and quickly, effectively getting you rid of the mice in 3 to 4 weeks.

-And while he is there, the pest control technician will happily share some helpful advice with you on what measures you can take to prevent future mice infestations.
+And while he is there, the mice removal technician will happily share some helpful advice with you on what measures you can take to prevent future mice infestations.

 How Do You Know You Have a Mice Problem?

 Physical appearance – Mice are considerably smaller than rats.
 Their heads and feet are small and their weight is 20 grams on average.
 Size-wise, a grown mouse can reach up to 20 cm from their nose to the tip of their tails.
 Their bodies are round and covered in short hairs.